bhaweshchaudhary/100-Days-Of-Code/Day 58/readme.md

-This folder is completely dedicated to learning the basics of c++ language.
+This folder is completely dedicated to learning the data structure and algorithm.